WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 `onChange(of:, perform:)` is difficult to predict and control.

-In my colleague's code, he triggers network request and user behavior observation with `onChange(of: selection)`.
+In my colleague's code, he triggers network request and user behavior observation with `onChange(of: perform)`.
 But the callback of network request always comes about 30ms earlier than the callback of user behavior observation.
 This phenomenon is caused by SwiftUI's evaluation order.
 You can control the order by arranging the `onChange(of:, perform:)` modifiers